trustlines-protocol/blockchain/README.md

 Before starting the installation process, please have a look at the system requirements and the note on security.

+### Networks

+There are two blockchain networks related to this project.
+The test network is called Laika.
+The productive network is called the Trustlines Blockchain.
+Often this gets abbreviated to `tlbc`, especially for technical components.
+The instructions within this documentation primarily focus on the Trustlines Blockchain.

 ### System Requirements

-Based on the experiences we have had on our long-running testnet, we recommend at least 4GB of memory and 20GB of SSD storage.
+Based on the experiences we have had on our long-running testnet Laika, we recommend at least 4GB of memory and 20GB of SSD storage.

 Validators should make sure their node has a high uptime: Otherwise, they miss out on potential revenue and harm the